EasyScience/EasyReflectometryLib/docs/src/sample/layer_library.rst

 Layers
 ======

-Similar to a range of different `materials`_, there are a few different ways that a layer can be defined in :py:mod:`EasyReflectometry`.
+Similar to a range of different `materials`_, there are a few different ways that a layer can be defined in :py:mod:`easyreflectometry`.

 :py:class:`Layer`
 -----------------